Trebor-Huang/ice1000/README.md

 ![I wonder how, I wonder why](img/Suppression2.png)

-Since we need to process many kinds of syntax trees with binding, `ice1000` uses a free-monad style syntax specification as discribed in the haskell [`unification-fd`](https://hackage.haskell.org/package/unification-fd) package and a binding aware version [here](http://arxiv.org/abs/2204.05653v1).
+Since we need to process many kinds of syntax trees with binding, `ice1000` uses a free-monad style syntax specification as described in the haskell [`unification-fd`](https://hackage.haskell.org/package/unification-fd) package and a binding aware version [here](http://arxiv.org/abs/2204.05653v1).
 For example, if we would like to